 Federal Pell Grant: This program provides direct grants from the federal government for educational expenses.
 Students must be enrolled for at least 3 credit hours and demonstrate eligibility according to federal guidelines.
 Students who hold a bachelor’s degree are ineligible.
 The amount per year varies depending upon federal legislation and appropriations.
 The maximum annual award for 2023-2024 is $7,395.
 Students must complete the Free Application for Federal Student Aid (FAFSA) and comply with all verification requests if selected.

-Federal Supplemental Educational Opportunity Grant (SEOG): This program is funded by the federal government but eligible students are selected by the college.
+Federal Supplemental Educational Opportunity Grant (SEOG): This program is funded by the federal government but eligible students are selected by the university.
 Awards up to $4,000 annually are awarded to the students with the most determined need who are also eligible for the Federal Pell Grant.
-No separate application to the college is required.
-Funds in this program are also limited and continuing awards are contingent upon the SEOG budget provided to the College each year.
+No separate application to the university is required.
+Funds in this program are also limited and continuing awards are contingent upon the SEOG budget provided to the University each year.
 Students must complete the Free Application for Federal Student Aid (FAFSA) and comply with all verification requests if selected.

 Loans